Subhas Chandra Bose in Presidency College and thereafter - Quitting Indian Civil Service

 Subhas's parents and family members tacitly supported him throughout his ordeal.
 However his earlier group of friends did not.
 His education and career became uncertain.
 His father was against his traveling to overseas for education without first getting rid of the infamy caused by the incident in Presidency.
 From 1916 to 1917 he devoted his time in nursing poor cholera patients by going to their villages and in the hospitals.
 He never shied away even from washing them and was careless about personal safety.
 Also sometimes he had to take responsibility of their last rites as well which he gladly did.
 He also worked actively for organizing students and youth for the sake of development of the country.
 He organized ritualistic Durga Puja, went to historical places and did a lot of introspection.
 Such reflections helped him in discovering his inner secrets in the dark chambers of his minds, his desires and tendencies that were hidden from himself, and helped him in conquering them.
 He also conquered his deepest and darkest fears that manifested in his dreams.

 After about one year he came back to Calcutta to try his luck again.
 He wanted to join the army but was rejected on account of his poor eyesight.
 Then the University, mainly through the personal intervention of Sir Ashutosh, decided to take him back.
 He talked to the principal of Scottish Church College and got admitted there in philosophy honours.
 He had to get a consent note from the principal of the Presidency college Mr. Wordsworth.
-With the help of mejda Sarat Bose, that could be done and Subhas was back pursuing his B.A honours.
-By that time he lost more than a year.
+With the help of mejda Sarat Bose, that could be accomplished and Subhas was back pursuing his B.A honours.
+By that time he had lost more than a year.
 He also got himself enlisted in a different kind of pursuit - University unit of the India defense force.
 Doctor Suresh Sarbadhikary was encouraging Indian students to be a part of this voluntary force.
 Subhas got trained in the disciplined army life and he thoroughly enjoyed the experience.
 He got a sense of espirit de corps and a taste of the life of a soldier.
 He learned to fire rifles.
-His commanding officer was a rough armyman named Gray.
-As soldier Subhas enjoyed certain privileges which were not possible for an ordinary Indian civilian.
+His commanding officer was a rough army man named Gray.
+As a soldier Subhas enjoyed certain privileges which were not possible for an ordinary Indian civilian.
 But more than that he was really happy with that life.
 It seemed to him that this was the life (of soldiers) that he wanted.
+During the last phase of the Training Core Subhas had an unexpected visitor - Prof. Oaten.
+Oaten did not bear any grudge against Subhas.
+He called Subhas for discussion and before his departure made Subhas a Non Commissioned Officer.

 In B.A final exam he got first class.
 But he wanted to study experimental psychology in M.A.
 However his father and brother had decided to send him to England to study for I.C.S.
-Subhas wanted to go to England but did not want to become I.C.S as it would mean that he would have to work under British Government.
+Subhas wanted to go to England but did not want to become I.C.S as it would mean that he would have to work under the British Government as part of their steel frame of rule over India.
+The very idea was despicable to him.
 He then thought that he might not clear the exam, so he decided to go to London anyway.

 In England - Preparing for ICS